-To provide persons with disabilities with a workplace that is motivating and rewarding, we established ITOCHU Uneedus Co., Ltd., our first special subsidiary, in Yokohama, Kanagawa Prefecture in 1987.
-The employment rate for persons with disabilities in ITOCHU is 2.48% as of March 2023 (the statutory employment rate is 2.30%).
-We are promoting an expansion in the recruitment and range of work of persons with disabilities in anticipation of an increase in the statutory employment rate in the future.
+To provide persons with disabilities with a workplace that is motivating and rewarding, we established ITOCHU Uneedus Co., Ltd., in Yokohama, Kanagawa Prefecture in 1987(It was certified by the Ministry of Health, Labor and Welfare as the first special-purpose subsidiary in Kanagawa Prefecture.)
+The employment rate for persons with disabilities in ITOCHU Corporation is 2.43% as of March 2024 (the statutory employment rate is 2.30%).
+We are promoting an expansion in the recruitment and range of work of persons with disabilities toward the increase in the statutory employment rate scheduled for the next fiscal year or later.